Diary of an Invasion

 Paperback introduction by Christopher Miller

-Winner of the NBCC Gregg Barrios Book in Translation Prize for Grey Bees
+Dispatches from a nation under siege, from the winner of the NBCC Gregg Barrios Book in Translation Prize for Grey Bees.

 Hardback: 9781646052813